 Then in 1939 Bluegrass style appeared.

 Bill Monroe (1911-96) joined the Grand Ole Oprey radio programme in 1939 with his 'Blue Grass Boys' (Kentucky was the 'Bluegrass State').
-The 'Bluegrass' music was characterised by tight discipline, careful integration, driving, brilliant, high pitched, up tempo, instrumental virtuoso breaks, pinched nasal toned interpretations of 'Gospel', 'Blues' ... even Jazz ... and also sentimental ballads.
+The 'Bluegrass' music was characterised by tight discipline, careful integration, driving, brilliant, high pitched, up tempo, instrumental virtuoso breaks, pinched nasal toned interpretations of 'Gospel' and 'Blues' ... even Jazz ... and also sentimental ballads.
+My, did they play fast.

 Earl Scruggs (1924- ) played a characteristic 3 fingered syncopated banjo style.
 He took the banjo out of fun Minstrelsy into 'serious' music.